-The first two settings are being modified in the builder area under your Agency Account settings, and therefore are available only to you as an Agency owner.
-Once you are logged in, click on the caret icon next to your email address in the upper right corner and choose My Account → Agency → scroll down to Localization settings.
+The first two steps will need to be configured in the builder area under your Agency Account settings.
+Log into your account → click the caret icon next to your email address in the upper right corner → choose My Account → Agency → scroll down to Localization settings.

-Source language file would be downloaded as builder-translation.json, for editing, please use any program for text editing but make sure that after saving the translation, program formatting is not applied or the builder localization will not work properly.
+Source language file will be downloaded as builder-translation.json.
+For editing please use any program for text editing but make sure that after you save your changes, program formatting is not applied because otherwise, the builder localization will not work properly.

-After you are done translating the file, save it and rename it to the language you want to translate your app to, e.g de.json for German.
+After you are done translating the file, save it and rename it to the language you want to translate your app to, e.g es.json for Spanish.

-2. Extensions localization settings – File containing extension names & descriptions.
-Stuff that s displayed in the Builder, but refers to extensions.
+Extensions localization settings are referring to extension names & descriptions.
+Basically, everything displayed in the builder that refers to extensions.

 Every extension is a separate Shoutem plugin, treated as its own entity.
-That is why every extension has its own translation file.
+For that reason, every extension has its own translation file.
 Extension pages are hosted in the Builder but still belong to extensions.

-You can find all Shoutem extensions listed in the Extensions tab for each app, then each Extensions has its own localization settings as displayed on the following image.
+You can find all Shoutem extensions listed in the Extensions tab – these extensions have their own localization settings as displayed on the following image.

 How to properly translate JSON file strings?

-Left side of the JSON file will remain in English language because that strings builder and extensions will use to read your translation.
+The left side of the JSON file will remain in English because the builder and extensions will use these to read your translation.
 For example:

 We have short examples of how to translate more complex strings with pluralization and variables.
-After translating the strings to your chosen language, you can validate the JSON for any syntax errors using a free and easy to use a tool like JSONLint.
+After translating the strings to your chosen language, you can validate the JSON for any syntax errors using a free and easy-to-use tool like JSONLint.

 Will I need to repeat this process again in the future?

 Not entirely.
-Steps 1 & 2 from the process are completed only once because those are a global translation of the builder under your Agency account.
-There are possibilities small modifications will be required in existing translated files only when we add a new feature in the builder, or for some reason make certain adjustments in the builder.
+Steps 2 & 3 from the process are completed only once because those are a global translation of the builder under your Agency account.
+There are possibilities small modifications will be required in existing translated files only when we add a new feature in the builder, or for some reason make certain adjustments to it.
 Since your translated JSON file will not be automatically updated, you will be required to maintain it.

 For the same reason, we added three additional options for uploaded files, one of them is Download option which will make the maintenance process a lot easier and save time.

-Regarding the Step 3 from the process, each app has its own set of Extensions, so you will need to keep uploading already translated files if it is being required in newly created apps.
+Regarding Step 4 from the process, each app has its own set of Extensions, so you will need to keep uploading already translated files if it is being required in newly created apps.